-The grantee must obtain prior approval from the CIRM for a change in the direction, type of research or training, or other areas that constitute a deviation from the aims, objectives, or purposes of the approved project or activity.
+The grantee must obtain prior approval from CIRM for any change that constitutes a significant deviation from the aims, objectives, experimental design, or purposes of the approved project or activity (hereafter "change in scope").
 When considering such a change, the grantee should consult with the GMO and SPO.
 Examples of actions likely to be considered a change in scope and therefore requiring CIRM prior approval include:

 - a.
-Change in the specific aims approved for award - b.
-Any change from the approved use of animals or human subjects - c.
+Change in the specific aims approved at the time of award - b.
+Any change in the use of animals or human subjects from that described in the ICOC-approved proposal and as approved by the IRB or IACUC. - c.
 Shift of the research emphasis from one disease area to another - d.
-Transfer of the performance of substantive funded activities to a third party not previously identified in the approved application - e.
-A clinical hold by FDA under a study involving an IND or an IDE
+Transfer of the performance of substantive funded activities to a third party not previously identified in the approved application